Understanding the HUM 102 Module Five Project Draft Template

 Leveraging Feedback for Iterative Improvement

 Feedback is a catalyst for refinement, but its utility depends on how you receive and act upon it.
-When a peer or instructor points out a vague statement, treat it as an invitation to clarify rather than a criticism of your competence.
+Which means when a peer or instructor points out a vague statement, treat it as an invitation to clarify rather than a criticism of your competence.
 Likewise, if a reviewer suggests reorganizing a section, experiment with the new arrangement before dismissing it—sometimes a subtle shift in order can illuminate a previously hidden relationship between ideas.

 Reflecting on the Process